2026 Handbook

 Description

-This is the perfect opportunity to aide in working in new riders, horses, maneuvers, costumes, etc. It allows for feedback from the judges without the pressure of the other divisions.
-The purpose of the Non-Canter Division is mainly for new riders and/or new horses, but can be used for teams that prefer to ride at the Walk/Trot only.
+This is the perfect opportunity to aid in working on new riders, horses, maneuvers, costumes, etc. It allows for feedback from the judges without the pressure of the other divisions.
+The purpose of the Non-Canter Division is mainly for new riders and/or new horses but can be used for teams that prefer to ride at the Walk/Trot only.

 This class allows you to showcase your team and its style.